NinjaBearStudioTech/Documentation/Writerside/topics/interaction/int_changelog.md

 # Changelog
 <primary-label ref="interaction"/>

-## 1.2.7
+## 1.2.8
 <secondary-label ref="wip"/>
 ```
-[improvement] Added a "toggleable" option for the Openable Actor.
+[improvement] Provided a "toggleable" option for the Openable Actor.
+[improvement] Provided an "auto-close" option for the Openable Actor.
 ```

 ## 1.2.6 - 17/11/2025